Table of contents

 According to studies, the average cost of a minute of downtime of a system used by a large enterprise is between USD 5,600 to USD 9,000 (Gartner, Ponemon Institute).
 In the case of small and medium enterprises, the cost of a minute of system downtime ranges from USD 137 to 427 (Carbonite).
 A 13-minute downtime of Amazon.com in 2015 cost the company over 2.5 million dollars.
 And these data concern only the downtime in the provision of services – not a loss of a system or information and costs of their restoration.

 Each minute of system unavailability translates into more and more losses.
-That’s why it’s so important to make sure that the data and all the crucial elements of an app are safe and secure, to develop a contingency plan, and to train staff members accordingly to be able to get the website affected by a failure back up and running as soon as possible.
+That’s why it’s so important to make sure that the data and all the crucial elements of an app are safe and secure, to develop a contingency and crisis management plan, and to train staff members accordingly to be able to get the website affected by a failure back up and running as soon as possible.

 Business Continuity Plan